open-morphs/blog/content/about.md

 title: "About"
 ---

-Welcome to this blog by the developers of the Cosmo-CoDiOS project.
+Welcome to this blog by the developers of the Open-Morphs project.

-Here we discuss progress, features, and the thinking process behind the Cosmo-CoDiOS project.
+Here we discuss progress, features, and the thinking process behind the Open-Morphs project.